abougouffa/one-tab-per-project/README.md

-- When you use some commands to jump to a file (`find-file`, `xref-find-definitions`, etc.), you can end up with a buffer belonging to a different project but displayed in the current project's tab.
-In this case, you can call `otpp-detach-buffer-to-tab` to create a new tab dedicated to the current buffer's project.
-When `otpp-allow-detach-projectless-buffer` is non-nil, create a new tab even if the buffer doesn't belong to a project.
+- When you use some commands to jump to a file (`find-file`, `xref-find-definitions`, etc.), you can end up with a buffer belonging to a _different project (lets say `B`)_ but displayed in the current project's tab _(`A`)_.
+In this case, you can call `otpp-detach-buffer-to-tab` to create a new tab dedicated to the buffer's project `B`.
+When the opened buffer is project-less (not part of a project), the command will signal a user error unless `otpp-allow-detach-projectless-buffer` is non-nil, in this case, `otpp` creates a new project-less tab for the buffer.

 ### Advanced usage

-Consider this usecase: supposing you are using `otpp-mode` and you've run `project-switch-project` to open the `X` project in a new `X` tab.
+Consider this use case: supposing you are using `otpp-mode` and you've run `project-switch-project` to open the `X` project in a new `X` tab.
 Now you `M-x find-file` then you open the `test.cpp` file outside the current `X` project.
 Now, if you run `project-find-file`, you will be in one of these two